 | #15 NLH Closer | €550 | 473 | €222,310 | Marius Schneider |

-The 2026 WSOP Europe schedule features 15 bracelet events.
-The guaranteed prize pool for the Main Event this year is €10,000,000.
+The 2026 WSOP Europe schedule featured 15 bracelet events.
+The guaranteed prize pool for the Main Event this year was €10,000,000, but the guarantee was shattered, with the final prize pool exceeding €13 million.

-All players have to be at least 18 years old to participate in WSOP Europe events?
+All players have to be at least 18 years old to participate in WSOP Europe events.

 Yes, all WSOP Europe event winners receive gold bracelets, just like the winners in WSOP tournaments taking place in Las Vegas.